 Design is a process, and you can't expect to create something great the first time around.
 It takes practice and patience.
 If you're having trouble with one aspect of your design, try focusing on another one instead.
 If you keep working at it, eventually all the pieces will fall into place and you'll have a great piece of work that looks beautiful and professional!

 In order to create the best t-shirt design, you need to understand what makes a t-shirt design successful and unsuccessful.
 You also need to understand your process for creating a t-shirt design, so that you can create one that is not only visually appealing but also appeals to your audience.
 Not every designer will have the same style or like the same things in their work, so it’s important that you understand this as well.
 Every designer has different ideas about what works in a good design and what doesn't work so well.

 As long as the designer is willing to work with you and help you improve, then they're doing their job.
 The most important thing is that you understand what works in your art, so that you can adjust it accordingly if necessary.

 As you can see, there is a lot to think about when designing a t-shirt.
 It’s important to make sure that your design is going to look great on the fabric and will be able to stand the test of time.
-Slight changes from one colorway or print run may affect how well it looks on an individual shirt, so it’s best not to go too crazy with typefaces or imagery (or both).
+Unlimited design services like Teamtown can create a variety of different t-shirt designs to choose from for one affordable monthly fee.
+Slight changes from one colourway or print run may affect how well it looks on an individual shirt, so it’s best not to go too crazy with typefaces or imagery (or both).
 But overall, if you follow these guidelines and use common sense when creating your own t-shirt designs, we guarantee they will look great!